akanksha-r/population_genetics/README.md

 - gene_map.py - mapping the genes with t1/2 (half life) as per the ENSEMBL genes

 - comma_sep1.py - mapping the genes with t1/2 (half life), PubmedID and Kdeg

+Perl script for data preprocessing

+- afc_extract.pl - extract the gene name, aFC, t1/2, and PMID information

+- comma_sep.pl -  mapping the genes name with t1/2 (half life), PubmedID

+- gene_id_map.pl - mapping the genes with t1/2 (half life) as per the ENSEMBL genes